 Additional risk minimisation measures

-Prior to the launch of DARZALEX (daratumumab) in each Member State (MS) the Marketing Authorisation Holder (MAH) must agree about the content and format of the educational materials, aiming at increasing awareness about the Important Identified Risk of “Interference for blood typing (minor antigen) (Positive Indirect Coombs’ test)” and providing guidance on how to manage it.
+Prior to the launch of DARZALEX (daratumumab) in each Member State (MS) the Marketing Authorisation Holder (MAH) must agree about the content and format of the educational materials, aiming at increasing awareness about the Important Identified Risk of “Interference for blood typing (minor antigen) (Positive Indirect Coombs test)” and providing guidance on how to manage it.

 The MAH shall ensure that in each MS where DARZALEX (daratumumab) is marketed, all HCPs and patients who are expected to prescribe, dispense and receive this product have access to/are provided with the below.